Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Other health problems may include increased risks for liver shunts, hydrocephalus, larger moleras, heart problems, seizures, teeth problems (imagine all those teeth crowded in such as small mouth!).
 On top of that, these small fragile dogs can be easily sat on or dropped making them particularly unsuitable for families with small children.
 These alone are just some good reasons why teacup dog breeds are far form being everyone's "cup of tea."

 Micro dogs weighing three pounds or less at adulthood are more prone to serious health problems and generally live shorter lives.
 It’s hard on them, and it’s hard on their families to lose them at an early age.
-There are plenty of small dogs who are healthy; let’s not encourage the breeding of tiny, unhealthy dogs simply so we can have bragging rights about whose dog is the smallest.— Dr. Marty Becker
+There are plenty of small dogs who are healthy; let’s not encourage the breeding of tiny, unhealthy dogs simply so we can have bragging rights about whose dog is the smallest.

-Let's face it: the market of selling puppies is sadly like other businesses around the globe and it tends to be shaped by different trends and fads.
-Still as of today, teacup dog breed remains a buzzword that is meant to attract buyers in hopes of having them shell out money without many reserves.
-While teacup dog breeds are not endorsed by any reputable dog registries, celebrities are often to blame for the spread of designer dog breeds who are then specially crafted by unethical breeders for a profit.
+Let's face it, the market of selling puppies is sadly like other businesses around the globe and it tends to be shaped by different trends and fads.
+Still as of today, teacup remains a buzzword that is meant to attract buyers in hopes of having them shell out money without many reserves.
+While these breeds are not endorsed by any reputable dog registries, celebrities are often to blame for the spread of designer dog breeds who are then specially crafted by unethical breeders for a profit.

 Sure, it can be cute and trendy to carry an adorable tiny pooch in a pink Gucci bag, but dogs are not fashion accessories and don't deserve to be treated this way!
 When dogs are purchased on a whim, just because famous Hollywood stars have them, people often fall into the trap of not realizing the amount of work and care small dogs require.

-Obviously, the unethical breeders purposely breeding teacups for a hefty price tag should be avoided.
+Obviously, the unethical breeders purposely breeding these dogs for a hefty price tag should be avoided.
 Pet stores are also a problem considering that their puppies are for the most part supplied by puppy mills.
-Perhaps a better option for those really interested in teacup dog breeds is to simply consider purchasing a toy dog breed which is the healthier version coming in a healthier weight range and size for its standard.
+Perhaps a better option for those really interested in a teacup is to simply consider purchasing a toy dog breed which is the healthier version coming in a healthier weight range and size for its standard.

 Reputable breeders may also occasionally stumble on smaller than average puppies that they are willing to supply along with a heath guarantee and a contract stating that the puppy remain of pet quality and is spayed and neutered.
 Not to mention the countless rescues or shelters who have an abundance of small dogs in desperate needs for a caring family and home.